We welcome these poets:

 An award-winning photographer who enjoys analog photography, she is also interested in combining poetry and photography in different ways.

-Lorraine teaches at the high school and college levels and is available to start in October.
+Lorraine teaches at the high school and college levels.

 Jourdan Imani Keith is a poet, playwright, essayist, lecturer, and storyteller.
 A contributing writer for Orion Magazine and Sierra Magazine, her environmental memoir Tugging at the Web is forthcoming from University of Washington Press.
 She is the author of Soul Topography, an author’s edition chapbook focused on heritage and place.
 A storyteller in the Griot (Gree-oh) tradition, she keeps the culture and history of marginalized people alive through myths and legends of the land.
 Keith’s TEDx Talk “Your Body of Water” is the theme for King County’s 2016-2018 Poetry on Buses program.
 Her essays, “Desegregating Wilderness” and “At Risk” were both chosen for the 2015 Best American Science and Nature Writing Anthology (Houghton Mifflin).